Devout Buddhist Appreciation

 Day 1 Arrival in Lhasa

-Upon your arrival, our local guide will expect you outside the Arrival Hall of the airport and transfer you to the downtown hotel.
-The rest of the day is free for you to adapt yourself to the high altitude of 3,650 meters above sea level.
-With a glorious history of over 1,300 years, Lhasa, meaning “holy land” or “the sacred place of Buddhism”, has long been the political, cultural, economic and religious center of Tibet.
+Upon your arrival, your local guide will expect you outside the Arrival Hall of the airport and transfer you to the downtown hotel.
+The rest of the day is free for you to adapt yourself to the dizzying altitude (3,650 meters or 11,975 feet!) of this Roof of the World.
+In this 6 days Tibetan Buddhist tour, your guide will take you to delve into Lhasa’s glorious history - Lhasa has remained the political, cultural, economic and religious center of Tibet for over 1,300 years - and how it serves the role as “the sacred place of Buddhism”, which the city’s name translates to.

 Day 2 Lhasa